-With an increasing emphasis on sustainable energy, we are starting to focus a lot more on where our energy dollars are going and the implications they will have in the future.
-However, there are so many aspects of energy consumption that need to be addressed that the current focus on the big picture often prevents us from addressing our energy situation one step at a time.
+With an increasing emphasis on sustainable energy, we are starting to focus a lot more on where our energy dollars are going and its implications in the future.
+However, so many aspects of energy consumption need to be addressed that the current focus on the big picture often prevents us from addressing our energy situation one step at a time.

-If we break down our energy consumption, we find that lighting is one of our biggest issues not only because of the amount of light we require daily, but also because of the inefficiency of our current lighting solutions.
-It’s time to realize that traditional light sources aren’t cutting it anymore and move forward to more efficient and sustainable long term solutions.
+If we break down our energy consumption, we find that lighting is one of our biggest issues because of the amount of light we require daily and the inefficiency of our current lighting solutions.
+It’s time to realize that traditional light sources aren’t cutting it anymore and move forward to more efficient and sustainable long-term solutions.

 One such solution that has been gaining a significant amount of attention recently combines the sustainable benefits of solar power with the energy efficiency of LED lighting.
 So what makes solar power and LED lighting the perfect combination?
 Let’s dig a bit deeper into the technologies behind them to find out.